Wednesday, September 9, 2009

 Here are the results:

 So congratulations to #5 Simon, #1 BoutiqueStitches, and #3 Passion!
-You each have until 7pm (Eastern Time) on Sunday, September 6th to write to luke.m.ceo@gmail.com with your shipment info.
+You each have until 7pm (Eastern Time) on Sunday, September 6th to write with your shipment info.
 Simon, since you're post number came up first, you'll get first pick out of the 3 prize packs.
 Once I've heard from Simon, then I'll let BoutiqueStitches know which two are left.
 Then we'll send the remaining prize pack to Passion.
 We'll ship the prizes as soon as possible.

 Thank you all again for reading!
 Congrats to the winners and to those that didn't win, we'll certainly have more giveaways in the future so check back soon!